SharePoint/sp-dev-docs/docs/spfx/compatibility.md

 # SharePoint Framework development tools and libraries

-As the SharePoint Framework evolves, so do the various development tools and libraries that it uses.
+As the SharePoint Framework (SPFx) evolves, so do the various development tools and libraries that it uses.

 ## SharePoint Framework version compatibility